 Professor Richard Grundy, Children’s Brain Tumour Research Centre at the University of Nottingham

-TK Maxx also supports our Star Awards, which recognise the courage of children and young people facing cancer.
+TK Maxx also supports our Star Awards nomination scheme, which recognises the courage of children and young people facing cancer.